Number of Fellows per Rotation: 1

 Patient Care

-• Fellows will perform focused neurological examinations
+• Fellows will perform focused pediatric examinations.

 Medical Knowledge